myusrn/uwpSystrayExtension/README.md

-﻿# A Few Windows Niceties (afwn) last visited = 01/25/23, status = in-progress
+﻿# A Few Windows Niceties (afwn) last visited = 12/20/23, status = in-progress

-Application provides global hotkey, aka keyboard shortcut, behaviors which i found myself wanting ever since moving to wqhd 16:9 aspect ratio displays and even more so with recent use of the new ultrawide 21:9 aspect ratio displays.
-While windows provides Win+LeftArrow and Win+RightArrow for creating initial 50/50 layout, that can then be dragged to any split you like, I found these didn't address the window positioning scenarios i was commonly wanting quick and easy access to when doing reading and development work on widescreen displays.
+Application provides global hotkey, aka keyboard shortcut, behaviors which i found myself wanting ever since moving to 25" and greater 16:9 aspect ratio displays and even more so with newer ultrawide 21:9 and super-ultrawide 32:9 aspect ratio displays.
+While windows provides Win+LeftArrow and Win+RightArrow keyboard shortcuts for creating initial 50/50 layout, that can then be dragged to any split you like, and newer min/max window sizing icon mouse hover for a set of predefined window placements, I found these didn't address the window positioning scenarios i was commonly wanting quick and easy keyboard shortcut access to when doing reading and development work on widescreen displays.

 It also includes non-window positioning and sizeing related hotkeys such as on for mouse button swapping which i regularly use to keep from getting stuck in mouse hand specific postures during long work sessions.
 See the app's system tray, aka notification area, "Open Usage Info" context menu option for details on full list of enabled hotkeys.